rcyaon/bidir-level-shifter/README.md

 Remaining issue: the reverse path has only 49 mV of DC input hysteresis against 283 mV forward.

-## What I would change next

-1. **Make the reverse pad receiver a Schmitt trigger.** This is the one real deficiency in the block.
-Everything else is fine.
-2. **Power down the idle receiver.** Right now the reverse receiver chain keeps toggling while the forward path drives `b_pad` — it is watching our own output.
-Same on the LV side.
-Gating those costs nothing in speed.
-3. **Revisit the latch under corner pressure.** At SS / 125 C the ratioed fight is what sets worst-case delay.
-A limited-contention variant[^lc2] buys margin at the cost of more devices.
-4. **Put a real load on it.** All of this is schematic-level into a lumped 5 pF.
-Layout parasitics and a package model will move the delays.

 ---

 ## Related work